panchiniak/proc/README.txt

 ------------

-The Protected Content (proc) module adds end-to-end/client side encryption and for decryption of content.
+The Protected Content (proc) module adds end-to-end/client side encryption and decryption of content.
 It is very simple to use.
-Once it is installed:
+Once it is installed (see Installation below):
  * Access protected-content/key-pair/new to generate keys for the current user.

- * Access protected-content/file/new/<uid> to encrypt a file for the user identified by <uid>.
-Protect Content will provide an exclusive access link for the recipient to decrypt the file.
+ * Access protected-content/file/new/<uids_csv> to encrypt a file for the users identified in <uids_csv> (a comma separated values list of user IDs).
+Protect Content will provide an Exclusive Access Link for the recipients to decrypt the file.

 REQUIREMENTS